 You may also have regular risk based reviews of some/all of them (but hopefully not relying on these types of reports).

 Such risk oversight is often the domain of the CPO or similar.
 This can lead to a focused risk assessment - and not necessarily spanning the broader enterprise objectives; for leading organisations, however, the management of 3rd party risk is shifting from being reactive and internally focused to being more proactive and customer focused - i.e. ensuring alignment with customer expectations and objectives.

-Will the third party interact directly with your customer and, if so, what’s the potential impact (positive or negative) of those interactions?
+- whether the 3rd party will interact directly with your customer?
+If so, what’s the potential impact (positive or negative) of those interactions?

-Are you sure that the three parties (your customer, you, the partner) will comfortably fit together?
+- whether the 3 parties (your customer, you, the partner) will comfortably fit together?